Steve Kean: Coaching career

 Since retiring from playing Kean has worked as a coach for Reading, Fulham, Real Sociedad and Coventry City, working as an assistant to Chris Coleman at Fulham, Real Sociedad and Coventry.

 In June 2008, it was reported that Kean was in talks with Chelsea to become assistant manager to Luiz Felipe Scolari.
 Kean's fluency in Portuguese from his playing days was believed to be a key reason for Chelsea's interest.

+Kean is an advocate for taking younger players “out of their comfort zone” in the early stages of their career.

+In 2022, Hibs fielded a youthful B team made up mostly of under-20 players against a seasoned Brechin City side from the Highland League, whose greater experience and physicality ultimately told in a 4–1 penalty shoot-out win after a 1–1 draw.

+“A lot of young players who will learn from playing against men in a proper, competitive game,” he told the Edinburgh Evening News.

 Blackburn Rovers

 On 4 August 2009, Blackburn Rovers manager Sam Allardyce appointed Kean as his new first team coach.
 Kean replaced Karl Robinson who returned to Milton Keynes Dons.
 Allardyce commented that he had received numerous applications for the first team coaching position and Kean "stood out above the rest through his personality, experience and knowledge of football at the highest level".

 After the sacking of Allardyce on 13 December 2010 by new Blackburn owners Venky's, Kean was initially installed as caretaker manager but on 22 December 2010, he was appointed manager on a contract until the end of the season to prove his abilities in that position.
 On 4 January 2011, it was revealed by Anuradha Desai, chairperson of Venky's, that Kean would be offered a new two-to-three-year long-term contract to manage the club and on 20 January 2011, it was confirmed by Blackburn that Kean had signed a contract until June 2013.
 Kean's appointment was shrouded in a great deal of controversy since his agent Jerome Anderson had earlier played a major role in advising Venky's during the takeover of the club in the preceding months.
 Furthermore, Allardyce later received "substantial", but undisclosed, damages from Kean after Kean had been recorded in a bar in Hong Kong falsely alleging that Allardyce had been sacked from his post at Blackburn Rovers because he was a crook.

 Kean started brightly as manager, but ten games without a win saw Rovers dragged into relegation trouble.
 A 15th-place finish was secured with a 3–2 win over Wolverhampton Wanderers on the final day of the 2010–11 Premier League season.